-It is anticipated that this Comprehensive Annual Financial Report (CAFR) may be read by a wide variety of people, and care has been taken to provide useful information, even to those who may not be familiar with the Authority.
+It is anticipated that this CAFR may be read by a wide variety of people, and care has been taken to provide useful information, even to those who may not be familiar with the Authority.
 Toward that end, this report is presented in three major sections: Introductory, Financial, and Statistical.

-1. The INTRODUCTORY SECTION is intended to familiarize the reader with the organizational structure of HCWA and the nature and scope of the services provided.
-This letter, together with a list of current HCWA Board Members and an organizational chart following this letter, comprise the introductory section.

-2. The FINANCIAL SECTION includes the independent auditor's report on the basic financial statements, Management's Discussion and Analysis ("MD&A") of the Authority's overall financial position and results of operations, and the audited financial statements, including the accompanying note disclosures.

-3. The STATISTICAL SECTION provides information regarding the Authority's economic condition and is divided into five sections: financial trends; revenue capacity; debt capacity; demographic and economic information; and other operating information.
+- 1. The INTRODUCTORY SECTION is intended to familiarize the reader with the organizational structure of HCWA and the nature and scope of the services provided.
+This letter, together with a list of current HCWA Board Members and an organizational chart following this letter, comprise the introductory section. - 2.
+The FINANCIAL SECTION includes the independent auditor's report on the basic financial statements, MD&A of the Authority's overall financial position and results of operations, and the audited financial statements, including the accompanying note disclosures. - 3.
+The STATISTICAL SECTION provides information regarding the Authority's economic condition and is divided into five sections: financial trends; revenue capacity; debt capacity; demographic and economic information; and other operating information.